 - a.
-Develop corps of volunteer anglers who can provide one-on-one technical assistance to other anglers regarding prevention methods and effective control techniques. - b.
-Develop a plan for public awareness of control measures, including biological, chemical and physical, and the potential benefit of their application.
+Develop corps of volunteer anglers who can provide one-on-one technical assistance to other anglers regarding prevention methods and effective control techniques.
+(Note Objective 5.C.3) - b.
+Provide outreach and educational material to watercraft inspectors to educate anglers and recreationists.

 - a.
-Write a model provision for States to adopt that requires HACCP plans for aquaculture seeking permits. - b.
-Develop a model/rule that will help State agencies and private organizations do HACCP plans. - c.
-Develop a Hatchery certification to indicate whether they are positive for NZ mudsnails and/or do not appear to have NZ mudsnails and are employing adequate prevention strategies. - d.
+Write a model provision for States to adopt that requires HACCP-NRM plans for aquaculture seeking permits. - b.
+Develop a model/rule that will help State agencies and private organizations do HACCP-NRM plans. - c.
+Develop a Hatchery certification to indicate whether NZ mudsnails are not detected or present at or near the facility and perform facility evaluations for invasive species prevention strategies. - d.
 Develop State rapid response plans.
-(Note: The Western Regional Panel has a model rapid response plan which can be used by States). - e.
-Develop a protocol for responding to new occurrences of NZ mudsnails. - f.
-Develop a model interagency/interstate agreement for monitoring and efficacy of control/containment efforts on existing occurrences of NZ mudsnails in waters that cross state lines. - g.
-Provide tools such as wash kits or wash stations (instead of providing information only) as a means for action. - h.
-Create a national web-based database on NZ mudsnail monitoring and control efforts for easy retrieval for researchers and managers. - i.
+(Note: The Western Regional Panel has a model rapid response plan which can be used by States).

+- e.
+Develop a rapid response protocol or action plan for responding to new occurrences of NZ mudsnails. - f.
+Develop watershed-specific rapid response plans. - g.
+Develop a model interagency/interstate agreement for monitoring and efficacy of control/containment efforts on existing occurrences of NZ mudsnails in waters that cross state lines. - h.
+Provide tools such as wash kits or wash stations (instead of providing information only) as a means for action. - i.
+Create a national web-based database on NZ mudsnail monitoring and control efforts for easy retrieval for researchers and managers. - j.
 Increase coordination with agencies and other biologists to get more timely input on new populations of NZ mudsnails.